kata-containers/kata-containers/docs/how-to/how-to-run-kata-containers-with-SE-VMs.md

 A host key document is a public key employed for encrypting a secure image, which is subsequently decrypted using a corresponding private key during the VM bootstrap process.
-You can obtain the host key document either through IBM's designated [Resource Link](http://www.ibm.com/servers/resourcelink) or by requesting it from the cloud provider responsible for the IBM Z and LinuxONE instances where your workloads are intended to run.
+You can obtain the host key document either through IBM's designated [Resource Link](http://www.ibm.com/servers/resourcelink)(you need to log in to access it) or by requesting it from the cloud provider responsible for the IBM Z and LinuxONE instances where your workloads are intended to run.

 To ensure security, it is essential to verify the authenticity and integrity of the host key document belonging to an authentic IBM machine.
-To achieve this, please additionally obtain the following certificates from the Resource Link:
+To achieve this, please additionally obtain the following files from the Resource Link:

 - IBM Z signing key certificate
+- IBM Z host key certificate revocation list
 - `DigiCert` intermediate CA certificate

 These files will be used for verification during secure image construction in the next section.